williamx98/technical_interview_questions_solutions/README.md

 Of course, this also helps to keep programs smaller in size as the more imports are necessary, the more extraneous class variables and methods are included as a part of the file.

 Also also also, solutions will often be at the optimal solution, where time complexity is at its fastest and space complexity is at its lowest.

+Note: Many solutions will be in `Python` and I will occasionally use the shortcuts avaible in `Python` for arrays i.e `[-1]` instead of `[lenghth - 1]`.
+This is the only break from the design philisophy because it helps improve readability and is the least trivial in function.

 #### To recurse or to not recurse
 I have been told that those who learn recursion first, have trouble understanding iterative solutions while those who learn iteration first, have trouble understanding recursive solutions.
 Now, I am not all too sure how true that is for everyone but, I know this is the case for me.
 I have never actually met anyone who has learned recursion first before learning iteration...